 - 1. Follow the usual steps to set up a math function, selecting FFT from the Frequency Analysis submenu. - 2.
 Open the FFT subdialog. - 3.
 Choose an Output type. - 4.
 If your Output Type is Power Density or Power Spectrum, also enter Line Impedence.
 By default, the FFT function assumes a termination of 50 Ohms.
-If an external terminator is being used, this setting can be changed to properly calculate the FFT based on the new termination value. - 5.
+If an external terminator is being used, this setting can be changed to properly calculate the FFT based on the new termination value. - If your Output type is Phase, enter a Group Delay Shift value. - 5.
 Optionally, choose a weighting Window (see below). - 6.
 Check the Suppress DC box to make the DC bin go to zero.
 Otherwise, leave it unchecked.